Photo: Courtesy of Evan Fried/DIOP featuring Keenan @keenan_no_kel

 Local Farms — recommended by Taste the Local Difference:

 Kuzzo’s Chicken & Waffles, Detroit Soul, Detroit Vegan Soul, Bert’s Marketplace, The Kitchen by Cooking with Que, Le Culture Cafe, Vicki’s Bar-B-Q, Detroit Chips, City Wings, Savannah Blue, Norma G’s Cuisine, Black & Mobile (delivery), COOP, Le Crêpe, Detroit Is The New Black, The Black Dress Co, Modele Dress, The Lip Bar, The TEN Nail Bar, Eric’s I’ve Been Framed, Detroit Shoe Shine and Shoe Repair, Red Rose Florist The Collective (home to Brenda Stroud Studio, The Studio Upstairs, Stef-N-Ty Hats, African Imports and The Detroit Cuffs).

-And a few faves that we’re waiting on to reopen soon: Textures by Nefertiti, Cafe d’Mongo’s Speakeasy, Detroit Sip and Narrow Way Cafe.
+And a few faves that we’re waiting on to reopen soon: Cafe d’Mongo’s Speakeasy and Detroit Sip!

 Detour’s Alex Washington, Ashley Woods Branch and Kate Abbey-Lambertz contributed.